rsanchez/json/README.markdown

 ## Requirements

-- ExpressionEngine 3+
+- ExpressionEngine 3
+- EE2 no longer supported

-For older versions of EE use JSON version [1.1.7](https://github.com/rsanchez/json) by Rob Sanchez.
+For older versions of EE use JSON version [1.1.8](https://github.com/rsanchez/json/releases/tag/v1.1.8) by Rob Sanchez.

 ## Warning

-Not tested with categories, Matrix and Playa yet!
+***Not tested with categories, Assets, Matrix and Playa!***

 Do thoroughly test this plugin on a local or development server before using it on a production/live server!
 Since this plugin only outputs data I don't expect any damage but I will not accept any liability for any problems risen from using this plugin.

 ## Installation

-* Copy the `/system/user/addons/json_output/` folder to your `/system/user/addons/` folder
+* Copy the `/system/user/addons/json/` folder to your `/system/user/addons/` folder

 ## Global Parameters